chauhan-manish/WikipediaSearchEngine/README.md

 # About Project

-# Built Search Engine Platform by creating Inverted Index on the Wikipedia Data Dump of size 45 GB.
+Built Search Engine Platform by creating Inverted Index on the Wikipedia Data Dump of size 45 GB.

 # Following Steps Follows to create Inverted Indexing

-    Parsing using etree : Need to parse each page , title tag, infobox, body , category etc..
     Tokenization : Tokenize sentense to get each token using regular expression Case Folding : make it all to lowercase
     Stop Words Removal : remove stop word which are more frequently occured in a sentences